-Brisbane Airport Compass Swing Site Surveys
+Re: Brisbane Airport Compass Swing Site Survey

-A Compass Swing Site Surveys was conducted at Brisbane Airport between 28 - 29 June 2016.
-A certification survey was undertaken on the existing Class 1 located on Taxiway M at the intersection with Taxiway M1 & M2 (refer compass swing site location map at Attachment A).
-The compass swing survey was required for 4 yearly validation.
+A Compass Swing Site Surveys was conducted at Brisbane Airport on 28-29 March 2020.
+A Class 1 certification survey was undertaken on the existing Class 1 located on Taxiway M at the intersection with Taxiway M1 & M2 (refer compass swing site location map at Attachment A).
+The compass swing survey was required as resurfacing work had been recently completed

-The Class 1 site is a 48 metre diameter area (refer Class 1 site map at Attachment B) which was surveyed.
+The Class 1 site is a 48 metre diameter area (refer Class 1 site map at Attachment B).
 The site survey was completed in accordance with Reference A. The results of the survey are contained in the Survey Data Sheets at Attachment C.

-A number of points within the site had magnetic deviations in excess of the Class 1 requirements (commonly referred to as 'hot spots'), but as the areas were considered avoidable, it was not considered detrimental to the use of the site.
+A number of points within the site hade magnetic deviations in excess of the Class 1 requirements (commonly referred to as 'hot spots'), but as the areas were considered avoidable, it was not considered detrimental to the use of the site.
 These hot spots have been marked on site, and should be avoided by both aircraft magnetic detectors and compass equipment used by maintenance personnel, when taking measurements.